Homogeneous 3-dimensional permutation structures: The Imprimitive Case

-\end{claim} \begin{claimproof}[Proof of Claim 3.]
-We only prove the first factor is realized, since the argument for the second is nearly identical.
-First, as shown below, the first factor is the unique amalgam of the following 3-types, so it suffices to show these are realized.
+\end{claim} \begin{claimproof} We only prove the first factor is realized, since the argument for the second is nearly identical.
+First, as shown in Figure \ref{fig:16}, the first factor is the unique amalgam of the following 3-types, so it suffices to show these are realized.